-Stakeholder Maps help identify and classify actors who have Power over and/or interest in the outcomes of aor development.
-They help clarify the relationships of internal and external s to the project, assess their influence, and choose an adequate Strategy for managing them.
+Stakeholder Maps help identify and classify actors who have Power over and/or interest in the outcomes of a Project or Product development.
+They help clarify the relationships of internal and external Stakeholders to the project, assess their influence, and choose an adequate Strategy for managing them.

 - Get an overview of relevant stakeholders

 - Classify them according to power over and interest in product development

 - Identify adequate management approaches for each stakeholder

 - Time needed: depending on the research needed 60 mins to 1–2 days

 - Sticky notes in different colours